 After drafting Darnold No. 3 overall in the 2018 NFL Draft, the Jets signed him to a four-year contract worth a guaranteed $30.2 million.
 Darnold’s contract contained a $20 million signing bonus, $2.72 million in base salary, and $7.71 million in roster bonuses.
 Those roster bonuses are fully guaranteed and paid on the fifth day of training camp in 2019, 2020, and 2021.

 Following Darnold being traded to the Panthers, Carolina picked up his fifth-year option.
 With Darnold having played over 75% of the snaps with the Jets in all three seasons, he became eligible for the third-highest salary tier.
-Therefore, Darnold’s salary cap number for 2022 is set to be $18.858 million — all as fully guaranteed base salary.
+Therefore, Darnold’s salary cap number for 2022 is set to be $18.858 million — all as a fully-guaranteed base salary.

 What is the salary cap impact if Darnold is traded in 2022?